 - 3. When you’re ready to cook, remove the rabbit from the red wine marinade and pat dry with paper towels.
 Strain the marinade, reserving the wine.
 Remove the bay leaves, cinnamon, and cloves and reserve.
 Roughly chop the vegetables.

 - 4. Dredge the rabbit pieces in flour and shake off any excess.
 Heat a casserole, large enough to hold the meat, over low heat.
 Add the oil and butter.
 When the butter is melted, add the rabbit pieces and saute until well colored on all sides.
 Remove the rabbit pieces using a slotted spoon and set aside.
 In the same casserole, add the vegetables from the marinade and cook until translucent, about 10 to 15 minutes.

 - 5. Add back the rabbit pieces, season with salt and pepper, and pour in the red wine reserved from the marinade.
 Add the reserved bay leaves, cinnamon, and cloves.
 Cover and gently bring to a simmer over low heat for about 1 hour; the rabbit should cook very slowly.

 - 6. Chop the rabbit’s liver very fine and add it to the casserole.
 Let simmer for another 10 minutes.
 At the end of the cooking time, the wine should be completely absorbed and the sauce should be quite dense.
 To make the sauce more uniform, you may pass it through a food mill with the smallest disc.
-Serve the rabbit very hot, accompanied by your favorite polenta (here’s ours), and perhaps a bottle of the same wine you used to cook the rabbit.
+Serve the rabbit very hot, accompanied by your favorite polenta (Our favorite polenta), and perhaps a bottle of the same wine you used to cook the rabbit.